RobotnikAutomation/dynamixel_pantilt_description/README.md

 # dynamixel_pantilt_description

-This package intents to use two dynamixel motors as pantilt.
+This package uses two dynamixel motors as pantilt.
 It contains the URDF and launch file example.

 ## Installation